 Vegetables don’t actually need the freeze and thaw cycles to germinate.
 However, this method does seem to produce much stronger starters for transplanting.
 As I experiment more, I will let you know what vegetables are successful and when I think the best time to put your containers out is.

-If you’re using the winter sowing method to start perennial seeds, like it was intended, feel free to put your milk jugs out any time in the winter.
+If you’re using the winter sowing method to start perennial flower seeds, like it was intended, feel free to try any perennial that can be started from seed and put them out any time in the winter.

 Have you tried winter sowing? (and in what zone?)
 I’d love to hear about your experience in the comments.